 - Entries within the Dictionary of Corporate Social Responsibility, Springer (2014)

-- Polygonal Hope: Migrant mothers in Higher Education, Borders and Bordering Seminar Series, Effect, Borders and Bordering, CMRB (The Centre for Research on Migration, Refugees, and Belonging), University of East London (2014)
+- Polygonal Hope: Migrant mothers in Higher Education, Borders and Bordering Seminar Series, Affect, Borders and Bordering, CMRB (The Centre for Research on Migration, Refugees and Belonging), University of East London (2014)

 - Do Migrant Student Mothers Care?
-International conference: Migrant mothers caring for the future: creative interventions in making new citizens.
-London South Bank University, Southwark Campus, Clarence Centre for Enterprise and Innovation, London (2014)
+International conference: Migrant mothers caring for the future: creative interventions in making new citizens, LSBU-Southwark Campus-Clarence Centre for Enterprise and Innovation, London (2014)

 - Degree of Hope: Navigating Motherhood and Migration in a Post-1992 Business School, The Society for Research into Higher Education (SRHE) Conference, University of Edinburgh (2013)